chriskapp/phps/README.md

      + asXml($asDom): string|DOMDocument
      - validateName($name)

-It is also possible to update the index for an specific file or folder.
+It is also possible to update the index for a specific file or folder.
 Therefor you can use the update command, which only updates the definitions for the given path

     phps update src/Foo

-With the -j switch it is possible to return json instead of plain text which is easier to parser for machines
+With the -j switch it is possible to return json instead of plain text which is easier to parse for machines

+It is also possible to print all changes between two indexes:

+    phps diff phps_left.db phps_right.db

+This can be used to determine whether it is save to upgrade a specific code base.
+We are hsoting a webservice at http://comparabl.com which does this.